 - Revd Claire Lording has recently moved to Pershore and regularly leads Collective Worship at both schools.

-- Richard Elliott is a long term Governor having previously served on the Pinvin CE First School Governing Body before the schools Federated.
+- Richard Elliott is a long-term Governor having previously served on the Pinvin CE First School Governing Body before the schools Federated.
 Richard is always a willing volunteer for any events at school where an extra pair of hands are required.

 - Nick Watkins brings his business and finance experience to the Governing Body and is the Chair of the Resources Committee.
 Nick has two children at Pinvin CE First School.

-- Alison Cartwright is also a relatively new Governor and with her Local Authority experience is a valuable member of the Governing Body.
+- Alison Cartwright brings many skills and experiences to the Governing Body with her Local Authority experience.
+She is a valuable member of the team.

 6. To whom are we accountable?

 We are accountable to the parents and carers of our schools’ pupils, our pupils. our staff, the wider community and each other.

 We regularly audit our expertise and experience and use self evaluation techniques to check the extent to which we are fulfilling our roles.

 We follow a nationally recognised code of practice which sets out what is expected of us as individuals in terms of our roles and responsibilities, commitment, relationships, confidentiality and conflicts of interest.